-The Claire Birtz Wildlife Sanctuary trailhead is located on Tipton Rock Road.
+The Claire Birtz Wildlife Sanctuary is nestled between Tipton Rock Road, Morse Pond and the Connecticut State line in Southbridge, Massachusetts.
 The trails wind along the shore of Morse Pond, through stands of beech trees, hemlock, and mixed forest habitats.
 There are old stone walls and the experience of history and nature at the site is inspiring.

 Ms. Claire J. Birtz was an art teacher in the Town of Southbridge school system for many years.
 Upon her death in 2000, at the age of 92, Ms. Birtz bequeathed a gift to Southbridge for beautification of the town.
 One way her gift could be used was to acquire land in order to protect habitat for wildlife.